 We provide three days of nutritionally balanced food to local people in crisis.
-We’ll also chat to people who visit us over a cup of tea and we may signpost people to other organisations which can support them to address the underlying cause of their crisis.
+We’ll also try to signpost people to other organisations which can support them to address the underlying cause of their crisis.

 The food we give is donated by people like you.